This article shares work from home nursing jobs, many of which make great side hustles for nurses.

 The common perception is that working from home is only possible with certain professions such as creatively-oriented jobs, education, or certain commerce-related jobs such as sales and marketing.
 However, many healthcare professions are quickly catching up with the “work from home” trend, thereby increasing the career scope of the field.
 Nursing is one such profession where today working from home is possible!
 Traditionally perceived to be a job that requires a physical presence, nurses today have a variety of employment options that enable them to work from home.

 Whether you’re looking to earn extra income or need to carry your work with you while traveling, working from home is a viable option.
-What are the different jobs nurses can do while working from home?
+What are the different jobs nurses can do while working remotely?
 Let’s take a look at some of the possible options:

 Also known as mental health care advocates, nurse clinicians, senior Registered Nurse (RN) care advocate or clinical nurse advocate, nurse advocates help patients understand all the details associated with care, such as available treatment options, insurance issues and education on their illness.
 Such nurses also guide patients with bill payment in a manner that helps them avoid debt, which would generally be handled by an advocate otherwise.
 This is particularly helpful to patients who can’t afford third-party advocates during treatment.
 As nurses are already familiar with the healthcare system and providing moral support to patients during treatment, this makes them well-suited to being health care advocates.

 With the growth of nursing informatics, the demand for nurses with a dual specialization in computer science and nursing is growing at a very fast pace.
 In fact, the Bureau of Labor Statistics projects a 15% increase in demand for information technicians in nursing by the year 2024.
 Since this is a relatively new and high tech industry, nursing informatics are some of the highest-paid nurses.
 Project management, technical implementations and support, and analytics are a large portion of the work for an informatics nurse.
 These nurses often work in IT departments building workflows and screens as part of the EHR.
-They work as the translators between IT and nursing.
+They work as translators between IT and nursing.
 Technology is used to maintain patients’ records and data, and this technology requires constant upgrades, customization, and development.
 All of this requires an informaticists touch, who also go by the job titles of nursing informatics specialist, clinical informatics nurse, clinical analyst, and many more.
 Find out how to get into nursing informatics.

 Case management can also be done remotely.
 Also known as field case managers, case manager nurses or clinical nurse case managers, nursing case managers help determine the best care plan for patients, including making appointments with doctors and scheduling important surgeries.
-Work from home nursing case managers end up spending plenty of time discussing patients’ health issues and coordinating with care providers over the phone or the internet.
+Work from home nursing case managers spends time discussing patients’ health issues and coordinating with care providers over the phone or the internet.